 Unix-based platforms like Mac and Linux don't really support VKEYS or any equivalent concept, so trying to configure the same behaviour is basically impossible.
 Linux software in particular generally reads the symbol being typed by a key in order to determine what behaviour to perform, so there is no way to have any sort of full "Dvorak only in text boxes" experience like Windows allows for.

-Mac already has a good option available - a layout called "Dvorak with Qwerty-Command" ships with the OS out of the box, although it's for US typists only.
-If you're a UK typist, you can make something similar for UK keyboards using Ukelele which is completely free.
+If you're using Mac, look out for a layout called "Dvorak with Qwerty-Command".
+This ships with the OS out of the box.
+It will let you use QWERTY keyboard shortcuts while otherwise having the layout set to Dvorak.
+The layout that comes with Mac is only for the US layout, but if you're a UK typist, you can make something similar for UK keyboards using Ukelele which is completely free.